Kendama: North American Kendama Open

+European Kendama Championship

+EKC is the biggest kendama event in Europe and one of the largest worldwide with 700+ attendees in 2025 and thousands more watching online.
+It was the first event outside of the USA streamed by Sweets Kendamas on Twitch.
+The event is currently held in Leiden (Netherlands).
+The EKC's main event is the Freestyle, only recently hosting an Open division (2022).
+It has the reputation of being the world's most exciting kendama event, looking more like a hip-hop concert than a conventional kendama competition.
+Nowadays the EKC is hosted by Grain Theory pro Teodore Fiorina.
+The event is the only one of this size to be run by an individual, and not a company.

 Battle at the Border

 The Battle at the Border is the longest-standing annual kendama competition in the United States.
 The event is currently hosted by Kentucky-based kendama company Sol Kendamas.
 The event occurs on the first weekend of January in Tennessee, USA.

 In June 2011, the first public Kendama competition (battle) was held in the state of Tennessee.
 The event occurred in the city of Nashville hosted by a kendama blog called the "Kensession Stand".
 The event was called the "Nashville Kendama Battle", and was held at 12th South Taproom.

 In subsequent years, a group of kendama players called The Kendama Squad (Chad Covington, Nicholas Bellamy, and John Ross Rudolph) -- alongside the Kensession Stand (Tyler Marshall) -- hosted annual kendama battles in Clarksville, Tennessee.
 While the competition continued to occur annually, the name "Battle at the Border" was not implemented until the 2014 competition.
 In 2015, Sol Kendamas began officially coordinating the event.
 In 2015, the competition reached its largest attendance (approximately 150 people).
 Battle at the Border (2015-2016) was held in Nashville, Tennessee on the first weekend of January at Rocketown.
 Battle at the Border (2017-2018) was held on the first weekend of January at The Foundry in Nashville, TN.
 Battle at the Border returned to Rocketown and has continued to be hosted there since.